Minocrisy/Vidocrisy/memory-bank/testSuite.md

 - Setup script created for installing testing dependencies and running tests
 - TypeScript configuration updated to enable esModuleInterop for testing
 - Jest and Babel configuration files created for ES module support
-- TypeScript errors in test files need to be resolved
+- Fixed test issues in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
-- Tests need to be run and issues fixed
+- All tests are now passing successfully

 ### Configuration Changes
 - Updated tsconfig.json to enable esModuleInterop and allowSyntheticDefaultImports